 Because YouTube’s primary objective is to display ads and drive people back to their website.
 As a result, it can prove difficult to remove ads or suggestions at the end of the video.

-It’s no wonder it’s rated as one of the hardest platforms to do business with.
+No wonder it’s rated as one of the hardest platforms to do business with.

 They don’t suggest other videos to watch at the end of your videos and they don’t display ads.
 Their pricing is pretty affordable, too.